Akshatmaurya25/InclusiFI/README.md

 - **Expanding Web3 Financial Services** creating demand for decentralized credit solutions.

 ## Conclusion
-Inclusifi bridges the gap between **crypto transactions and financial credibility**, offering a scalable and transparent credit scoring system for the Web3 ecosystem.
-By leveraging **decentralized finance and blockchain technology**, Inclusifi empowers unbanked individuals with new opportunities for financial growth while providing DeFi platforms with reliable credit assessment tools.
+InclusiFi bridges the gap between **crypto transactions and financial credibility**, offering a scalable and transparent credit scoring system for the Web3 ecosystem.
+By leveraging **decentralized finance and blockchain technology**, InclusiFi empowers unbanked individuals with new opportunities for financial growth while providing DeFi platforms with reliable credit assessment tools.

 ---